chaconnewu/awesome-augmented/awesomes/awesome-swift.md

 * [HanekeSwift](https://github.com/Haneke/HanekeSwift) - A lightweight generic cache for iOS written in Swift with extra love for images.
 * [ImageLoader](https://github.com/hirohisa/ImageLoaderSwift) - A lightweight and fast image loader for iOS written in Swift.
 * [ImageScout](https://github.com/kaishin/ImageScout) - a Swift implementation of [fastimage](https://pypi.python.org/pypi/fastimage/0.2.1) - supports PNG, GIF, and JPEG.
+* [JLStickerTextView](https://github.com/luiyezheng/JLStickerTextView) - A UIImageView allow you to add multiple Label (multiple line text support) on it, you can edit, rotate, resize the Label as you want with one finger ,then render the text on Image.
 * [KFSwiftImageLoader](https://github.com/kiavashfaisali/KFSwiftImageLoader) - An extremely high-performance, lightweight, and energy-efficient pure Swift async web image loader with memory and disk caching for iOS and  Watch.
 * [Kingfisher](https://github.com/onevcat/Kingfisher) - a lib for image download and caching.
 * [MapleBacon](https://github.com/zalando/MapleBacon) - Swift image download and caching library.